Home » Gilgo Locations » This Location

 Subsequent DNA tests confirmed that the skull belonged to Taylor.

-This was a crucial discovery, as it proved that the Long Island serial killer had been operating in both Manorville and Gilgo Beach.
+This was a crucial discovery, as it indicated that the killer had been operating in both Manorville and Gilgo Beach.

 Address